-PROJECT DESCRIPTION: Five-year permit for annual construction and removal of an approximately 1,500 ft. long, 10-12 ft. high, winter sand berm on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading, including 13,000 cu. yds. of excavation and 13,000 cu. yds. of fill.
-The proposed project includes construction of the berm prior to the winter storm season, maintenance of the berm during the winter, and removal of the berm in the spring.
+1,440 ft. long, approximately 12 ft. high, winter sand berm on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading, including 13,000 cu. yds. of cut and 13,000 cu. yds. of fill.
+The proposed project includes construction of the berm prior to the winter storm season, maintenance of the berm during the winter,